-Are you Tired but Feel a Tad Guilty about Taking a Power Nap?
+Are you Always Tired but Feel a Tad Guilty about Taking a Power Nap?

 Finally, you’ve found the right blog post to assure you that it is healthy for moms to take a nap!
-If you are a new mom or a seasoned one, then this post is for you.
+If you are always tired, then this post is for you.
 Free Printable Guide and Shareable Card below!

 Do you feel the mom guilt as a stay at home mom when it comes to taking a nap?
 Should you put on your cape and “Power Through” it?
-Should you Give into that Tug to go ahead and close both eyes because you are tired of being tired?
+Should you Give into that Tug to go ahead and close both eyes because you are tired of always being tired?
 Alright, here are some thoughts from a Mom that has 4 kids entering into full-time school.
 Real World, Real Examples of Why Napping should be Guilt Free and Embraced, oh and… how tell your body it is okay!
 If you are struggling with sleep at night you will want to read 31 Best Sleep Products to Sleep Better Every Night!

 Could it be that we try to convince ourselves that we don’t really need a nap?

 Just sayin’ some people are in denial.
 The Better Sleep Council conducted a study on that topic- Click Here.

 10 Reasons Why You Should Take a Nap: